Charts

 New-UDChartJS @Options

 By default, you do not need to define data sets manually.
-A single data set is created automatically when you use the -DataProperty
+A single data set is created automatically when you use the `-DataProperty` and `-LabelProperty` parameters.
+If you want to define multiple data sets for a single chart, you can use the `-Dataset` property in conjunction with `New-UDChartJSDataset`.

 $CPUDataset = New-UDChartJSDataset -DataProperty CPU -Label CPU -BackgroundColor '#126f8c'